tcdowney/downey-io-jekyll/blog/_notes/dev/ubuntu-sleep-pod-yaml.md

   - kubernetes
   - debug
 description:
-  "Sample YAML for creating a debug pod that runs Ubuntu."
+  "Sample YAML for creating a debug pod that runs Ubuntu and sleeps for a week."
 ---

 Sometimes it can be helpful to deploy a simple Ubuntu container to a cluster when debugging.
 Say you just applied some new `NetworkPolicy` and want to test network connectivity between namespaces.
-Or maybe you added a new mutating admission webhook and want to see that it installs the sidecar container you expected.
+Or maybe you added a new mutating admission webhook to inject sidecar containers and you need something to test it out with.
+Or maybe you just want a sandbox container to deploy and play around in.

 One thing I like to do is deploy a `Pod` running Ubuntu that will let me install whatever tools I want.
 No need to worry about thin, [distroless](https://github.com/GoogleContainerTools/distroless) images that are so secure I can't do anything!
-With the Ubuntu image everything is just an `apt install` away!
+With the Ubuntu image everything is just an `apt install` away. 😌

-However, you need to make it actually _do something_ or the container will just exit immediately.
-This is easy enough... just make it `sleep` for a long time!
-However I find myself doing this fairly frequently... and I hate having to write the YAML from scratch every time.
+However, it's not as simple as running the `ubuntu` image on its own.
+You need to make it actually _do something_ or the container will just exit immediately.
+Fortunately this is easy enough... just make the container `sleep` for a long time!

-This note is a [breadcrumb](https://downey.io/blog/leaving-breadcrumbs/) for myself to find and give me something to copy and paste from in the future. 🤞
+I do this fairly often and hate having to write the YAML from scratch everytime.
+So this post will serve as a [breadcrumb](https://downey.io/blog/leaving-breadcrumbs/) for my future self to find and copy and paste from in the future. 🤞

 ## The YAML
 The following YAML will deploy a `Pod` with a container running the [`ubuntu` Docker image](https://hub.docker.com/_/ubuntu/) that sleeps for a week.
 Plenty of time to do what you need!